m-a-r-c-e-l-i-n-o/nutra/README.md

     // The "files" property allows you to specify the location of your app files and specs.
     // It expects an array of globs (https://github.com/isaacs/node-glob) and is always required.
     files: ['test/specs/**/*.js', 'src/**/*.js'],

+    // The "absolutePaths" boolean property allows you to specify whether or not all file paths
+    // should be treated as absolute.
+This includes the preprocessor patterns.
+    absolutePaths: false,

     // The "frameworks" property allows you to specify nutra framework plugins, this will typically
     // be your test framework (i.e. jasmine, mocha, etc).